AllenInstitute/aibs-informatics-cdk-lib/CONTRIBUTING.md

 # Contributing to `aibs-informatics-cdk-lib`

-Contributions are welcome, and they are appreciated!
+Contributions are welcome and appreciated!

 ## Types of Contributions